April 12th, 2019 |

 Towards criminal liability of corporations for human rights violations: The Lundin case in Sweden

-- Egbert Wesselink will provide an introduction to Sudan’s oil war, describe Lundin’s role in it, and examine the human rights responsibilities of the company and its shareholders.
+- Egbert Wesselink (minutes 6-41), providing an introduction to Sudan’s oil war, describing Lundin’s role in it, and examining the human rights responsibilities of the company and its shareholders.

-- Dr. Mark Taylor will discuss how the Lundin case sits in global developments regarding the criminal liability of corporations for human rights abuses in the context of conflicts.
+- Dr. Mark Taylor (minutes 105-127), discussing how the Lundin case sits in global developments regarding the criminal liability of corporations for human rights abuses in the context of conflicts.